 If you’re an executive, you rely on your administrative assistant to keep you on course.
+After all, they're the secret behind every successful office.

 But what makes that person so good at their job?
 What qualities should you look for in a candidate next time you need to hire a new assistant?
 (Because, let’s face it, great administrative assistants are upwardly mobile.)